hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - [ ] when using Dev Container: currently ALL images are visible -> need to set view permissions to only user's images -> can't view / start / stop / open / inspect othehr users' images!
     - [ ] if integrate this workflow into a script: automate setting of the workspace!
         - currently i just connects to /home/datasciencelab/ and if you try to connect it additionally to ...workspace/<workspace_name> it errors to it doesn't exist; I can navigate this with setting up configs in the Dev Container tools., but it seems to ....
 I THINK THIS GOT FIXED IF YOU CHANGE THE CONFIGURATION FILES TO BE "workspaceFolder": "/workspace" <-- they need to set `open folder` directory setup properly when running from Dev Containers directly
+- [ ] sort out how venvs work in container -> can you just build directly within notebook based on workspace dependencies, or does the `image create` make a requirements file that needs to be unpacked? and do we need to use venvs, or is that self contained within the container so can use directly
+    - A Docker container already acts as the ultimate form of a virtual environment.
+It isolates the entire operating system, filesystem, and all installed packages from the host machine and from all other containers.
 - WHEN SELECTING KERNEL IN JUPYTER NOTEBOOK IT RECOMMENDS TO DO QUICK CREATE THAT CREATES A VENV FROM WORKSPACE DEPENDENCEIS -> IS THAT ALL THE INLCUDED PACKAGES IN THE IMAGE?
 - [ ] when ready, set up the cgroups resource allocation & accounting (see scripts/system/setup-cgroups-slices)